Anaphase/siml-static-brunch/README.md

       joinTo:
         'siml-static-brunch': /^app/ # dirty hack for SIML compilation; key can be whatever you want as it will be deleted by siml-static-brunch

-  # you can turn pretty print on here
+  # you can turn off pretty print here
   plugins:
     siml:
+      pretty: no # default is yes
       generator: 'angular' # default is 'html5'
-      pretty: yes # default is no
 ```

 ## License